pelias/postal-cities/README.md

 Pelias used the [whosonfirst gazetter](https://whosonfirst.org/) for administrative polygons.

-The next step uses a running [placeholder](https://github.com/pelias/placeholder) service to find a nearby locality in the Who's on first gazeteer which matches the locality name in the database and is also within a specific distance from the lat/lon we have in the database.
+The next step uses a running [placeholder](https://github.com/pelias/placeholder) service to find a nearby locality which matches the locality name in the database and is also within a specific distance from the lat/lon we have in the database.

 ## Executing the scripts